 Insight is a program for teens that are in some kind of trouble because of alcohol, marijuana or other drug use.
 Through interactive group meetings, teens look at their drug use, consider the consequences of their use, and make a decision about continued use.
 Participants learn how mood-altering substances affect their mental and physical health and the social consequences of their drug use.
 For grades 6-12.
-Download our Insight brochure here.

 We offer juvenile detention center programming covering the following 12 topics: Self-Concept; Values vs. Consequences of Risky Behaviors; Personal Harm Connected with Alcohol Use; Decision Making and Problem Solving; Communication and Assertiveness Skills; Personal Harm Connected with Binge Drinking; Anger Management and Conflict Resolution; Stress Management; Personal Harm Connected with Marijuana Use; Personal Responsibility; Goal Setting and Future Planning; Understanding Alcoholism and Drug Dependence; Stereotypes and Prejudice; and Cultural Diversity and Tolerance.
 General prevention programming extends during the summer to offer prevention through art and Teen Intervene.

 The LifeSkills Training program is an interactive skills-based program designed to help adolescents navigate the challenges of high school years and prepare them for the independence and responsibilities that they will encounter as young adults.
 The program helps students achieve competency in the skills that have been found to reduce and prevent substance abuse and violence.
-Read the SAMHSA report about this program.

 This multi-week evening course is a parent training program designed for parents of adolescents who act out (those often referred to with the labels of oppositional defiant, or conduct disorder).
 Topics include reducing family conflict and arguing, improving school performance and attendance, identifying and intervening with alcohol and other drug abuse, interceding with negative peer associations (including inappropriate dating relationships up to and including gang involvement) and helping parents to set effective applicable limits.
-Download a brochure with upcoming dates and a registration form here.
-You also can register for classes online.

 Parents Who Host Lose the Most is a national campaign designed to educate parents about the health and safety risks of serving alcohol at teen parties and to increase awareness of and compliance with the Ohio Underage Drinking Laws.
 View the Wood County Educational Service Center's Parents Who Host Lose the Most public service announcement, produced in 2009.